 Run an SQL scratch file

-When you attached the console, the objects in your SQL are resolved.
-This means that CLion now understands which particular objects are used in your code.
+When you attach the console, CLion resolves the objects in your SQL code.
 As a result, you can navigate from the SQL code to the database tree.

-Click the <session> switcher, which is in the upper right of the window, and select a console.
+Click the <session> on> switcher in the upper right corner of the window and select a console.
 The switcher menu includes consoles that are associated with the same language as your scratch file.

 Right-click any area in the open scratch file and click Execute.
 In the Sessions window, select a query console.